 until 2008 of the highly acclaimed East Cork Early Music Festival.
 She held the professorship in viola da gamba at the Hochschule für Künste, Bremen from 1990-2000.
 After moving back to the Philadelphia area in 2009 she joined the Historical Performance department at the Juilliard School, teaching the viol to ever-increasing numbers of young musicians, as well as coaching chamber music and viol consorts.

-*Sarah Cunningham will be on faculty for Week 1 of the 2023 Amherst Early Music Festival.
+*Sarah Cunningham will be on faculty week 1 of the 2024 Amherst Early Music Festival.